 Stephanie and Kristen believe that the Tour of Cottages can help the Indian Springs camp family get to know one another better.
 As our neighbors in Butts County and surrounding areas are welcome to participate, the event is also community outreach.

 Special thanks are expressed to Joyce Redwine Hayes, Heather Hayes Chandler, Susan McCrary, Sharon McCrary, Natalie Ward and others who have given their time, creativity and expertise to make this a very meaningful event at Indian Springs.
-Thank you, Jerry McLaurin of McLaurin Graphics, Inc. of Jackson, GA, for printing the brochures.

 It All Began…